 - 1. The Catholic ethos of the school is reflected in the school's commitment to support teachers, achieve high achievement and attainment, an effective learning environment, good relationships, and equality of opportunity for all pupils in the spirit of the gospel. - 2.
-R.E. is promoted within the whole school context through weekly class assemblies based on the 'Come and See' programme. - 3. a) Termly 'Pastoral Area' meetings for all staff for in-service are coordinated by the Deanery Adviser. - b) Termly meetings for R.E. coordinators of the Slough Deanery are held. - 4. a) Staff are encouraged to invite the Parish clergy and other speakers as appropriate to enhance the pupils learning. - 5.
-Celebration of key moments and reflections within our Catholic experience, Advent, Nativity, Lent and the Stations of the cross, Easter and the Passion play, Masses in school and parish.
-Devotion to Our Lady during the Months of May and October and our School Feast Day. - 6.
-Celebration of key festivals in other religions are also recognised and given appropriate attention and explanation to the school community.
+R.E. is promoted within the whole school context through weekly class assemblies based on the 'Come and See' programme. - 3. a) Termly Deanery meetings for all staff for in-service are coordinated by the Deanery Adviser.b) Termly meetings for R.E. coordinators of the Slough Deanery are held. - 4. a) Staff are encouraged to invite the Parish clergy and other speakers as appropriate to enhance the pupils learning. - 5.
+Celebration of key moments within our Catholic experience, Nativity, Stations of the cross, Passion play, Masses in school and parish.